- Routing · how layers compose and how docs get loaded

 - Evergreen docs stay accurate, because they ship in the same commit as behavior changes.

-- The five-command surface is thin enough to live inside a repeatable rhythm.
+- The four-command surface is thin enough to live inside a repeatable rhythm, and resume specifically handles the cross-session reality of AI-assisted work.

 Costs